jetibest/nodejs-easywebserver/README.md

  - **`match`**: Regular expression or function, only for matching the URL (=`/pathname?querystring#hash`), has no default.
 It is the first argument of the `String.replace()` function in Javascript.
 Mod will fail to initialize if match is not set.
  - **`path`**: String or function with the replacement (not necessarily restricted to the pathname as the querystring and hash are also included in matching), defaults to an empty string (meaning the matched part will be removed).
 It is the second argument of `String.replace()` function in Javascript.

+## [pre-route] mod-session
+Create a session using a cookie at client-side.
+Cookies are stored as plain/text files in a session-directory.
+Cookie files are not deleted (even if they are expired), a daily script can easily be made to do this using: `find path/to/sessions/ -mtime +90 -delete`.
+Deleting a cookie on the server will logically "expire" the cookie as well.

+Options:
+ - **`storagePath`**: Directory to put session files in.
+The service must have read/write permissions in this directory.
+Defaults to `./sessions`.
+ - **`name`**: Name of the session.
+Defaults to `session_id`.
+ - **`timeoutMS`**: Defaults to infinity, actually 100 years from now.
+Instead of setting expire, this can also be controlled server-side by deleting the cookie-files based on their last-modified date.
+ - **`match`**: Regular expression that must match the request path.
+Defaults to null, meaning a cookie is set for any path.
+ - **`secure`**: Boolean value to indicate whether or not cookie is secure.
+Secure cookies are only sent over HTTPS for security.
+Defaults to true.
+ - **`httpOnly`**: Boolean value to indicate whether client-side scripts are prevented to read/write the cookie.
+Defaults to true, for security.

 ## [pre-process] -- no mods yet --

 ## [catch-extension] mod-php